-The gas energy rating of gas appliances is signified using a star rating scheme.
+Your LPG heater’s star rating of energy efficiency rating is an important factor to consider during its purchase.
 However, the energy efficiency can be affected installation location, usage, climate, ambient air and water temperature, humidity, number of sunny days, insulation, windows and other factors.

 It basically compares gas heater efficiency or wall furnace efficiency by the amount of raw energy input consumed by the gas heater in comparison to the heat energy output provided.

-When doing a gas heater efficiency comparison, Star Ratings for unflued gas heaters are from 5.8 to 5.9 Stars, meaning that they have about 90% gas heater efficiency.
+When doing a LPG heater star rating comparison, do note – star Ratings for unflued gas heaters are from 5.8 to 5.9 Stars, meaning that they have about 90% gas heater efficiency.
 Flued heater have 1.0 to 4.8 Stars and 61% to 84% gas heater efficiency.
 So, you could save as much as 32% of the cost of heating by choosing unflued gas heaters compared with some flued gas heaters.

 For a gas heater efficiency (gas energy rating) comparison, including gas fireplace and wall furnace efficiency, we rely on Star Ratings.
 Initially the energy efficiency labeling scheme for gas heaters, both flued and portable LPG heaters, was started as an industry gas energy rating program, run by the Australia Gas Association (AGA).

 LPG heater star ratings provide a relative gas heater efficiency comparison based on tested and labeling, a gas energy rating which is required for all gas heating units, including wall furnace efficiency.
 Understanding Star Ratings, and the gas heater efficiency comparison behind them, can save you lots of money.

 Certain appliances can have their gas energy efficiency rating and performance affected by the installation location climate zone, ambient temperature, set temperature, home insulation, incoming water temperature, set temperature, and other variables.

 Wall LPG Heater Star Rating